See MapTrack in action

 • Loss and damage trends identified

-Outcome: Tool failures dropped by 45%, and replacement spending decreased substantially.
+Outcome: The results were overwhelmingly positive, Tool failures dropped by 45%, and replacement spending decreased substantially.

 How MapTrack Supports Weekly Tool Inspections